jwk0224/deep-learning/README.md

 - Explain the difference between a regular CNN and a U-net
 - Implement semantic image segmentation on the CARLA self-driving car dataset
 - Apply sparse categorical crossentropy for pixelwise prediction

+## cnn_ex7_Face Recognition

+- Differentiate between face recognition and face verification
+- Implement one-shot learning to solve a face recognition problem
+- Apply the triplet loss function to learn a network's parameters in the context of face recognition
+- Explain how to pose face recognition as a binary classification problem
+- Map face images into 128-dimensional encodings using a pretrained model
+- Perform face verification and face recognition with these encodings